View the Executive Summary for this brief.

-In the realm of housing finance, the Federal Housing Administration (FHA), under HUD, provides mortgage insurance loans to provide lenders with protection against losses if a property owner defaults.
-It is self-funded by insurance premiums it collects from borrowers.
+Regarding housing finance, the Federal Housing Administration (FHA), under HUD, provides mortgage insurance loans to protect lenders against losses if a property owner defaults.
+FHA is self-funded by insurance premiums it collects from borrowers.
 Through the Servicemen’s Readjustment Act of 1944, the Department of Veterans Affairs (VA) also administers home loans and other housing-related programs for veterans.

 The Federal Housing Finance Agency (FHFA), established by the Housing and Economic Recovery Act of 2008, does not receive appropriated funds from Congress.
 It is responsible for oversight of the Federal Home Loan Bank System.

-The Federal Home Loan Bank System is “a government sponsored enterprise to support mortgage lending and community investment.”
-It is composed of 11 regional banks that are privately capitalized, independently operated, and receive no taxpayer assistance.
-These banks provide access to billions of dollars in low cost funding to U.S. banks, credit unions, insurance companies, and community development financial institutions.
+The Federal Home Loan Bank System is “a government-sponsored enterprise to support mortgage lending and community investment.”
+It comprises 11 regional banks that are privately capitalized, independently operated, and receive no taxpayer assistance.
+These banks provide access to billions of dollars in low-cost funding to U.S. banks, credit unions, insurance companies, and community development financial institutions.

-Also in response to the financial crisis of 2007-2008 was the Dodd-Frank Wall Street Reform and Consumer Protection Act.
-Known simply as the Dodd-Frank Act, it established a number of new government agencies and offices tasked with overseeing various components of the financial system.
+The Dodd-Frank Wall Street Reform and Consumer Protection Act was in response to the financial crisis of 2007-2008.
+The Dodd-Frank Act established several new government agencies and offices tasked with overseeing various components of the financial system.
 Read about the basics of Dodd-Frank here.

 The Housing Act of 1949 officially established the national housing policy goal of providing a “decent home and suitable living environment for every American family.”
 Today’s federal housing assistance programs are for rental housing assistance (primarily through rent vouchers), assistance to state and local governments (primarily through block grants), and assistance for homeowners (such as through tax incentives or mortgage insurance programs).

 Section 8 is the largest of HUD’s rental assistance programs, accounting for more than one-third of HUD’s budget (amounting to $25 billion in FY2021).
-According to the latest available data, over two million low-income families participate in the Section 8 program, amounting to over 5.3 million people.
-About 75% of vouchers go to families that earn less than 30% of the median area income.
-In numerical terms, this equates to an annual income of less than $20,000 for the majority of families receiving vouchers in mostly metropolitan areas.
+According to the latest available data, over two million low-income families participate in the Section 8 program.
+About 75% of vouchers go to families earning less than 30% of the median area income.
+In numerical terms, this equates to an annual income of less than $20,000 for most families receiving vouchers in most metropolitan areas.

 “Low-rent public housing developments are owned and operated by local public housing authorities (PHAs) and subsidized and regulated by the federal government.”
 There are about 1 million public housing units that are under contract with the federal government, meaning public housing is the second largest direct housing assistance program behind Section 8.